ga-adi-gelato/Course-Materials/lessons/android-fundamentals/activities-and-intents-lesson/readme.md

 Whenever you create a new Activity through the New Activity menu, Android Studio will automatically add it to the manifest.

-> Check: How do activities relate to the manifest?

 ## Demo: Creating Activities (15 mins)

 In this demo, let's walk through the following: